 Start to finish

 Your local agent can help you right from the start, by arranging public viewings of the property while also handling all applications and references from prospective tenants.
-They are especially helpful if you need a second pair of eyes to help you manoeuvre the tricky waters of property management.
 A good agent will oversee the daily tasks and responsibilities of your investment property and most importantly, will facilitate the smooth communication between you and the tenant.

 National Tenancy Database